Caryn Geraghty Jorgensen '89

 2010 - Barbara Beers '72

-Bonnie Beers retired last year as a battalion chief after serving 30 years with the Seattle Fire Department.
+Bonnie Beers served as a firefighter and battalion chief for 30 years with the Seattle Fire Department.

-She joined the department in spring 1978 and was the first woman firefighter in Seattle.
+She joined the department in the spring of 1978 and was the first female firefighter in Seattle.

-Her career challenges and accomplishments have inspired and encouraged other women firefighters nationwide.
+Her career challenges and accomplishments have inspired and encouraged other female firefighters nationwide.

 2009 - Mary Loeken '73